datahub-project/datahub/docs/developers.md

 ```
 While it may be possible to build and run DataHub using newer versions of Java, we currently only support [Java 1.8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html) (aka Java 8).

+### Getting `cannot find symbol` error for `javax.annotation.Generated`

+Similar to the previous issue.
+Please use Java 1.8 to build the project.

 ### `:metadata-models:generateDataTemplate` task fails with `java.nio.file.InvalidPathException: Illegal char <:> at index XX` error

 This is a known issue when building the project on Windows due a bug in the Pegasus plugin.
 Please build on a Mac or Linux instead.